soarqin/DSP_Mods/CheatEnabler/README.md

 ## Usage

-* Config panel is unified with UXAssist, tabs with text between star(*) are configurations for CheatEnabler.
+* Config panel is unified with UXAssist.
 * There are also buttons on title screen and planet minimap area to call up the config panel.
 * Features:
   + General: